alephant/MA-data/T&S excerpt.md

 Thus, T&S can say that:
 - “In order to study trained ML models, especially complex DL models, for insight into external targets, we must first clarify how a link from ML models to TML targets (horizontal bottom side of a C-schema) may work.”
 (Shech and Tamir, 2022, p.
 9)

+### Wide vs narrow view of understanding from ML models

+==Sullivan's target of understanding refers to the external target T== ==T&S' target of understanding refers to the abstraction of T==

 ### C-Schema
 The horizontal top of the C-schema concerns the modeling or representational relationship between M and T